Wacky-Mole/WackysDatabase/README.md

 - `wackydb_fx`: Saves a fx.txt file with all fx effects
 - `wackydb_help`: command list
 - `wackydb_describe[ObjectName]`: Saves describe of an object, so you have an idea of the structure of the object for materials and customVisuals
 - `wackydb_sendtheload` : Experimental command that will send pngs and objs to clients utilizing ServerSync.
-I recommend the Network mod to uncap datarates.
+I highly recommend the Network mod to uncap data rates.
 - `wackydb_get_piecehammers`: Saves all hammers, currently in your game to Hammer.txt file
 - `wackydb_material` : Generate a text file of all <Material> Gameobjects in vanilla game.
 Saves to text
 - `wackydb_clearcache`: Clears the current cache, materials and textures.
 Only do this after big yaml changes, cache is important - This command works on menu screen